northorangeshore/sp25-cse110-lab3/standup.md

 | C    |opinion A              | solution            |

 ## Where to meet next time
-We will take survey later tonight please respond company email.
+We will take survey later tonight.
+**Please respond company email.**